A 10 Megahertz Spatial Light Modulator

-We introduce a high-bandwidth spatial light modulation architecture that fundamentally departs from these conventional technologies.
-Unlike traditional methods that rely on piecing together many low-bandwidth modulators (e.g., acousto-optic, electro-optic, liquid-crystal, MEMS) and stacking parallel control lines to increase aggregate bandwidth, we densely encode spatial information in the frequency domain.
-This approach allows us to directly harness the 10's of GHz bandwidth of commercial waveguide electro-optical modulators (EOMs).
-Converting these frequency components to spatial locations necessitates a dispersive element with exceptionally high spectral resolution, but conventional dispersive devices face intrinsic limitations: diffraction gratings are limited by physical beam size, while Virtually Imaged Phased Arrays (VIPAs)~\cite{shirasaki_VIPA,chan20082,sadiek2024airspaced}—which enhance spectral dispersion by circulating the beam within an etalon—suffer from diffractive beam expansion that degrades spatial mode overlap.
+We introduce a high-bandwidth spatial light \review{modulator} that fundamentally departs from these conventional approaches.
+Current technologies rely on piecing together many low-bandwidth modulators (e.g., liquid-crystal, micro-electromechanical systems (MEMS)) and stacking parallel control lines to increase aggregate bandwidth. \review{We instead employ one extremely fast $\sim 10$ GHz electro-optical modulator (EOM) to encode each pixel of an image into a distinct frequency bin of a single optical channel, and then map that frequency to the correct location on a display using a high-resolution spectrometer.} Achieving high pixel count requires many narrowly-spaced frequency-bins, and converting these frequency bins to spatial locations thus necessitates a dispersive element with exceptionally high spectral resolution.
+Conventional dispersive devices face intrinsic limitations: diffraction gratings are limited by physical beam size, while Virtually Imaged Phased Arrays (VIPAs)~\cite{shirasaki_VIPA,chan20082,sadiek2024airspaced}---which enhance spectral dispersion by circulating the beam within an etalon---suffer from diffractive beam expansion that degrades spatial mode overlap.
 Similarly, optical cavities offer high dispersion but only spatially resolve a single output frequency.

-Motivated by these considerations, we demonstrate a self-imaging VIPA, which we call a \ripa~(RIPA), that enables a high-speed optical display via programmable, frequency-encoded modulation.
-The RIPA architecture integrates a folded, unit-magnification self-imaging relay with a microlens array (MLA), providing a device featuring robust spatial mode with megahertz-level frequency resolution.
-It provides update rates exceeding 10~MHz, two orders of magnitude faster than the widely used approach based on AODs or the recent combined DMD-SLM method~\cite{zhang2024scaled}.
-In what follows, we first outline the operating principle of the device, then characterize a simplified 1D spectrometer, extend it to 2D to demonstrate arbitrary pattern generation, and quantify its performance.
+Motivated by these considerations, we demonstrate \review{a spatial light modulator} using self-imaging VIPAs---which we call \ripa~(RIPAs)---that enable a high-speed display via programmable, frequency-encoded modulation. \review{Its} update rates exceeds 10~MHz, two orders of magnitude faster than AODs or the recent combined DMD-\review{LCoS-SLM} \review{device}~\cite{zhang2024scaled}.
+In what follows, we first outline the operating principle of the \review{RIPA-SLM}, then characterize a simplified 1D RIPA, extend it to 2D to demonstrate arbitrary pattern generation, and quantify its performance.
 Finally, we demonstrate sub-microsecond operation, directly confirming its ability to perform high-speed, multiplexed site addressing.